 Here are five of my go-to favorites. (more…)

 My Inner Self: “Of course I can make a three-tier cake expertly covered in fondant and adorned with fondant flowers and a giant, perfect Hello Kitty face for my baby girl’s birthday.”

 My Real Self: Um, no. You can’t. (more…)

 I’m not big into buying expensive art.
 I mean, I LIKE expensive art, but can’t buy it.
 But I do love my family and taking pictures, and that’s really all you need to make a beautiful and personal art wall. (more…)

 Decorating for Halloween doesn’t have to be scary.. unless you want it to be.. bwahahahahahah.
 (Did that sound creepy in your head?
 It did in mine.)

 Halloween is one of my favorite holidays.
 I love fall weather, my birthday is in October, I love scary movies.. what’s not to love?!
 So I get excited when it’s time to indulge in candy, costumes and classic horror films.
 Exorcist is my all time favorite movie.
 What’s yours?

 Another thing I love about Halloween is getting the kids involved in decorating.
 Partly because I want them to love it like I do, but also crafting and making it fun hopefully takes any of the creepiness out of it since they’re still a little young for really ghoulish stuff.

-Here’s a few DIY projects we did last year.
-I got the ideas from Pinterest of course.
-You can check out my Frugal Florida Mom Pinterest DIY Halloween board for these ideas and a ton more that I plan to try this year. (more…)
+Here’s a few DIY projects inspired by Pinterest of course.
+You can check out my Frugal Florida Mom Pinterest DIY Halloween board for these ideas and a ton more. (more…)

 When you downsize from a two-story house to a ranch without a guest room, you need to come up with new ways to create functional spaces.